IBM-Cloud/DevOps-Services-Docs/tutorials/devopsweb/index.md

 <a name='summary'></a>
 ## Summary

-In only a few minutes, you cloned a Node.js app project, planned and tracked an update to the app, made the update, and deployed the updated app to Bluemix--all without leaving your browser.
+You cloned a Node.js app project, planned and tracked an update to the app, made the update, and deployed the updated app to Bluemix--all without leaving your browser.

 ---
 <a name='next_steps'></a>
 ## Next steps
 Now that you know the basics, you might want to explore this information:

-- [Setting up local clients to work with Git source control][37]
+- [Working locally with Bluemix DevOps Services projects][37]
-- [Develop by using Bluemix Live Sync][40]
+- [Test and debug a Node.js app with Bluemix Live Sync][40]
-- [Get started with the Track & Plan feature][35]
+- [Track and plan a Bluemix DevOps Services project][35]
 - [Build & Deploy reference (Pipeline)][36]

 [1]: https://bluemix.net/ (Bluemix)